 Treating Shoulder Bursitis

 The first step in caring for shoulder bursitis pain is simply to rest the shoulder and avoid the motions that cause pain as much as you can.
-Ice the area when painful and take over the counter pain relievers such as ibuprofen or naproxen.
+Ice the area when painful and take over-the-counter pain relievers such as ibuprofen or naproxen.
 Stretching may also help if the bursitis is caused by muscle tightness or a strength imbalance.
-Some patients find that wearing a shoulder sling helps make sure they are resting the arm.
+Some patients find that wearing a shoulder sling helps make sure they are resting their arm.
 Your doctor may also give you a localized corticosteroid injection to manage the pain and control the inflammation.

 If the pain persists for months even after trying these conservative measures, you may need to consider surgery.
 However, a newer alternative to surgery would be to try regenerative medicine treatments using your own blood cells.
 This treatment works by activating the body’s natural healing process to reduce painful inflammation.
 It involves a relatively simple procedure that takes plasma-rich platelets (PRP) from your own blood and injects them into the shoulder joint after separating them in a centrifuge.
 The PRP cells can help the shoulder to heal faster.